 - Predictability: Because a fade has more backspin and a higher trajectory, it tends to land more softly with less rollout.
 This makes it easier to control your distance and predict where your ball will stop, especially on firm fairways.

 - Takes One Side of the Course Out of Play: The nemesis of many amateur golfers is the crippling hook that dives left into trouble.
-By learning a reliable fade, you all but eliminate the left side of the golf course, which frees you up to swing with more confidence.
+By learning a reliable fade, you eliminate the left side of the golf course, which frees you up to swing the golf club with more confidence.

 - Attack More Pins: It is the perfect shot for attacking a pin tucked on the right side of a green or navigating a dogleg-right fairway.
 You can start the ball safely down the left side and let it curve back toward your landing zone.